LukeGrahamLandry/franca/README.md

 - spawning new operating system threads from comptime code is a bit fragile. it does work but you're exposed to some unfortunate compiler implementation details.
   (re. jit-shims and MAP_JIT). hopefully this will be fixed eventually.
+- I've neglected language design / frontend quality-of-life things because i find that less interesting than playing with code generation and ffi stuff.
+  So there's some unpleasent stuff (order dependent overload set instantiations) that could be fixed by unfinished features (#where) that I haven't bothered to work on.
+- Similarly, there are some known bugs (see tests/todo/) that I don't care enough to fix until they annoy me (or someone else) more.